kwinso/qiwi-daemon/README.md

 # QiWi Daemon

 `qiwi-daemon` is a package that helps you work with qiwi transtactions.
-It uses Redis And node-qiwi-api to get stuff working.

 # How does it work?
-Daemon will be cheching for active transtaction sessions in storage (storage type will be show later).
+Daemon will be checking for active transtaction sessions in storage (storage type will be show later).
 If daemon find a session in storage by transaction comment, It'll fire up a listener in code, so you can get notified and process this payment.

 # Installation